huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Badminton
 - [x] Baseball

-#### What comedian is known for his “You Might Be A Redneck” jokes?
+#### What comedian is known for his "You Might Be A Redneck" jokes?

 - [x] Jeff Foxworthy
 - [ ] Larry the Cable Guy